Cars

 the chassis and raising the cab.
 Photo courtesy of Colin Herridge.

-Anyone remember the Vincelli family?
+Anyone remember the North London Vincelli family?
 Danny #89,

 Ted (Eddie) #284, and Roy Vincelli #286 were active in the 60's and 70's.
 Here's